rubin-dp0/dp1-sci-prep-seminars/strong-lensing/SL-demo_search_for_lenses.md

 <img src="images/screenshot_5.png" alt="Search drop down." width="400"/>

 Figure 6: The r-band deep coadd image, zoomed in on the object of interest.

+## 4. Exercises for the learner.

+Feel free to simply play around in the Portal.

+The image viewer interface is called "Firefly".

+It has a toolbar with functionality such as image scaling, recentering, line cut plots, and so on.

+Click on icons and try the tools.

+The button to restore defaults is under the wrench-and-hammer icon.